 How do water suppliers protect me from waterborne illnesses?

 Water suppliers use primary disinfection to kill or remove germs from water.
 Primary disinfection might include one or more of the following treatment technologies: filtration, chlorination, ozonation or ultraviolet light disinfenction.
 After primary disinfection is done, a low concentration of disinfectant is maintained in water, known as secondary disinfection, to protect it as it travels through the water distribution system to your home.

 Should I treat my water?

 Always treat your water if:

-- Your community is given a boil water notice.
+- Your community is given a ‘boil water’ or ‘water quality’ advisory

-- You get your drinking water directly from a stream, river, lake, creek or a shallow or improperly constructed well, or your well is at risk of containing pathogens
+- Your drinking water comes directly from a stream, river, lake, creek or a shallow or improperly constructed well, or your well is at risk of containing pathogens

-- A flood, earthquake, or other disaster has disrupted the water supply in your community.
+- A flood, earthquake, fire or other disaster has disrupted your drinking water supply

 - You are traveling in an area where water is not well treated, or unsure of the quality of drinking water

 Boiling is the best way to kill bacteria, viruses and parasites.
-Generally, water must be boiled for at least 1 minute, and this must be increased to 2 minutes if you are at an altitude of over 2000m.
+Generally, water must be boiled for at least 1 minute, or 2 minutes if you are at an altitude over 2000m.
 For more information, see HealthLinkBC File #49b Disinfecting Drinking Water.